meshery/meshery/docs/pages/extensibility/ui.md

 ## Designing Custom Components for Meshery Extension Point

 The Meshery extension points are the way to extend meshery and derive the more custom use-cases out of it.
-We already have an extension point called MeshMap.
+We already have an extension point called Kanvas.
 Meshery can provide the extension point in various ways by providing the feature of custom-components.
 One of the example where these custom components are used is RJSF forms in meshery-extension

 ### Extensibility: RJSF Custom Component